Dre Campbell Farm

 Small florets of flowers, carrot tops, and herbs also provide energy sources for the insects.

-Additionally, Umbellifer plants attract them and other beneficial insects like ladybugs.
+Additionally, Umbellifer plants attract them and other beneficial insects, such as ladybugs.
 These include fennel, sweet cicely, cow parsley, chervil, lovage, and angelica.

 Takeaway

 The new eco-conscious age is moving back to organic farming and gardening.
-Braconid wasps form part of the all-important biological control of pests and are of great benefit to the garden.
+Braconid wasps play a crucial role in the biological control of pests and are a valuable asset to the garden.

 Add comment